 By signing here, I warrant that no current principal of my organization has been convicted of a felony financial crime in the last 10 years.

-I certify that this information is true, correct, and reliable.
+I certify that this information is true, correct and reliable.

 The submission of inaccurate or misleading information may be grounds for disqualification from the grant contract agreement award and may subject me/my organization to suspension or debarment proceedings, as well as other remedies available to the State, by law.